JingruGong1023/Machine_Learning/ML_Review.md

 How to be independent: -> `bagging`

+The `forest error rate` depends on two things:

+1. The *correlation* between any two trees in the forest.
+Increasing the correlation increases the forest error rate.

+2. The *strength* of each individual tree in the forest.
+A tree with a low error rate is a strong classifier.
+Increasing the strength of the individual trees decreases the forest error rate.

+3. Reduce the **number of features** will reduce both the correlation and strength.
+Vice versa.

+   Somewhere in between is an "optimal" range of m - usually quite wide.
+Using the oob error rate (see below) a value of m in the range can quickly be found.
+This is the only adjustable parameter to which random forests is somewhat sensitive.

+#### Pros

+1. runs efficiently on large data
+2. can handle high dimensional data
+3. It generates an internal unbiased estimate of the generalization error as the forest building progresses.

+#### Cons

 #### Randomize in two ways
 The way that random forest work is they randomize tree building in two ways
 - `Row sampling`: As with `bagging` if you do a `bootstrap` sample of the `dataset`, each tree you take a `bootstrap` sample of the dataset